New Year’s Resolutions for Better Sleep

 10. Set consistent wake up and bedtimes

-Finally, for your New Year’s sleep resolution, don’t forget to be consistent.
+A great New Year’s resolution is to be consistent, especially when it comes to sleep.
 Going to bed and waking up at the same time each day helps support your circadian rhythm.
 You’ll naturally feel tired at the same time every evening, making it easier to fall asleep and feel more alert in the morning.

 About the author